junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 <br>

-Sami's boxing classes are set every Saturday, at Fogwell's Gym -- the same place that carried far too many memories and Matt is layering it with more.
+Sami's boxing classes are set every Saturday, at Fogwell's Gym -- the same place that carries far too many memories and Matt is layering it with more.

-Taking off his suits and tie, changing into a shirt and gloves, smelling the old scent of sweat and leather wrapping around them, Matt feels something from old time flowing back into his body.
+Taking off his suits and tie, changing into a shirt and gloves, smelling the old scent of sweat and leather wrapping around them, Matt feels something from old times flowing back into his body.
 It's not the feeling of being Matt Murdock, neither is being Daredevil.
 This is the feeling of being Jack Murdock's son.
 Standing at the edge of the ring, facing the training bags, this is the closest he's felt to his father.

 And now, across from him, there's another boy looking at him with the same look, searching for his father from the memory.